barath/process/README.md

 ## Editorial Team

 The Solid [Editorial Team](https://github.com/orgs/solid/teams/editors) is responsible for the implementation of the Solid Specification process.
 Members of the Editorial Team are appointed by the Solid Director.
 The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
-The Editorial Team shepherds Solid development efforts and coordinates with those who participate in Solid Panels and with Stakeholders and Implementers.
+The Editorial Team shepherds Solid and coordinates with those who participate in Solid Panels and with Stakeholders and Implementers.
 The Solid Director may also appoint support personnel on an as-needed basis, such as a Release Manager, for organizing the workflow of the specification process.

 Anyone may apply to be an Editor, and must include one or more requested editorial assignments as part of their application.
 These requests are reviewed only by the Solid Director.
 Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.